Briskeby Stadion: Stadion

-At the time NFF awarded an annual license to clubs which permitted them to play in the top two divisions.
+At the time, NFF awarded an annual license to clubs, which permitted them to play in the top two divisions.
 This included a series of criteria that the home venue needed to meet.
 As Briskeby was severely substandard to the criteria, Ham-Kam was required to apply for annual exemptions.
-These were only awarded to clubs who were actively working on upgrading or building new venues.
+These were only awarded to clubs that were actively working on upgrading or building new venues.
 If an exception was not granted, the club would either be relegated to the Second Division (the third tier), or would have to play their home games at an approved stadium in another town.